-Here’s something I’ve been thinking about a lot recently.
-In my work with editorial clients, I often see two types of stories.
-This can extend to the offerings on the shelves.
+Recently, I’ve been thinking about the convergence of character and plot, which results in two types of stories.
+I see this in my work with editorial clients, but it can also extend to the offerings on the shelves.
 Sometimes there are stories about making fate, and sometimes there are stories about following it.
 Both are valid and interesting, but there are unique considerations to each.

 What is your protagonist setting out to do in the story?
 Is their future an open book or are they bound by some sort of mechanism to a specific outcome?

 In the example of “making fate,” I’d say that your protagonist has something that they absolutely, positively want (objective) and they set out to get it.
 They are more active throughout, and they drive the events of the story by pursuing whatever it is.
 They are the tip of the arrow, and the plot follows from them.
 They will encounter obstacles, certainly, and they will be frustrated in their pursuits, but if I look on the page, I will see someone who is spearheading the story.
-The character leads the plot, more or less, with usually some wrenches thrown into the mix.
+It’s a character driven story, more or less, with usually some wrenches thrown into the mix.

 In the example of “following fate,” I’d say you’re writing about a character who may or may not be in charge of dictating where the story is headed.
 One very common version of this is the “Chosen One” or “prophecy” story style, where the protagonist has something they’re bound to do, whether they like it or not.
 This is usually sprung upon them at a very inopportune time in their lives, and has dire consequences if they reject the fate or fail at their mission.
 In this case, the protagonist isn’t as much the leader of their destiny as they are a follower, and in stories like this, the plot leads the character’s development instead of the other way around.

-If you’re worried that this might be describing your plot, here’s a previous post on how to make the character more active, someone who manages to steer, regardless of their circumstances.
+If you’re worried that this might be describing your plot, here’s a previous post on writing character decisions so that your protagonist manages to steer, regardless of their circumstances.
 And take heart, though this story type has the potential to lie flat on the page, and I see it a lot in aspiring manuscripts, two of the most famous heroes in children’s literature have started in this situation.
 Katniss in The Hunger Games and a little wizard named Harry both had their destinies planned.
 Katniss was to die as a Tribute in the Hunger Games, and Harry had the double pleasure of first facing the destiny of being forced into an ordinary Muggle life, then being forced into a very extraordinary wizard’s life.
 While he does end up filling his extraordinary wizard shoes (the prophecy of the Boy Who Lived comes true), he does it in his own way.

-While I don’t often see this issue, a “making fate” character can run into trouble as well.
+While I don’t often see this issue, a character driven story can run into trouble as well.
 When these stories go south, it’s because they can be all personal conflict (internal) without too much plot tension (external), because that decision-making protagonist tends to be the end-all and be-all within a story.

 What’s the conclusion to this line of thought?
 The usual.
-It’s all about balance.
+When it comes to character and plot, it’s all about balance.
 If your plot is driving your character, give your character some moments of choosing her own destiny.
 If your character is driving your plot, let their relentless drive forward take a few unexpected left turns, courtesy of an enhanced plot.

-This post is a continuation of my previous week’s discussion of stuck emotions.
-When a character feels inadequate or down on himself, it’s very hard to get a character who cares about themselves or the story.
-Another alternative to this situation is a character who doesn’t want to be involved in their particular circumstances–they couldn’t care less about taking over the family business, for example–and so they try very hard to convince themselves and the reader that they simply don’t care.
+Following up on my post about character change, here are some more thoughts about what makes a good character.
+When a character feels inadequate or has low self-esteem, it’s very hard to motivate them to care about their situation or the story.
+Another alternative to this scenario is a character who doesn’t want to be involved in their particular circumstances–they couldn’t care less about taking over the family business, for example–and so they try very hard to convince themselves and the reader that they simply don’t care.

-This is very difficult to forge into compelling fiction.
-After all, I hold that the basic aim of any writer is to make the reader care.
+This is very difficult to forge into compelling fiction, and usually results in boring characters.
+After all, I hold that the basic aim of writing fiction is to make the reader care.
 So if a character doesn’t care, my first objection is that they’re making it that much more difficult for me, as a reader, to get invested in the story.
 It feels a little unfair.
 After all, I’m working so hard to get into the book, suspend disbelief, latch on to a character, inhabit a point of view, hear a voice…that I want the protagonist to be in the same boat.
 You’re ideally creating someone the reader can get invested in.
-And if it’s an anti-hero type or someone stewed in apathy, who won’t invest in herself, that’s a tough sell.
+And if it’s an antihero type or someone stewed in apathy, who won’t invest in their own life, that’s a tough sell; it’s not what makes a good character.

 It’s realistic, sure.
 It happens in life, and it’s very full of deep and real emotions.
 But it’s hard to pull off well.
 So if your particular writing challenge is creating a compelling character who just so happens to be detached, pent up, hidden behind defenses, or just a straight-up nihilist, you need to crack those walls at some point, and soon.
-Even if it’s for a minute, even if only the reader can see it because it happens in interiority…some measure of vulnerability needs to happen.
+Even if it’s for a minute, even if only the reader can see it because it happens in interiority…some measure of vulnerability needs to happen, or you’ll end up with boring characters your readers can’t connect with.

 And then, there needs to be something that compels the character to move forward.
-Whether it’s a very personal motivation, a private objective, a small bit of light at the end of a dark tunnel, whatever, it needs to pull them forward into the story.
-One thing I won’t do as a reader is suffer through a manuscript where it seems like the protagonist is being dragged along, kicking and screaming.
-Facets of this idea are discussed in my post on “character buy-in,” which becomes an important concept here.
+Whether it’s a very personal motivation, a private objective, a small bit of light at the end of a dark tunnel, whatever, it needs to pull them forward into the story; it’s what makes a good character.
+One thing I won’t do as a reader is suffer through a manuscript where it seems like the boring characters are being dragged along, kicking and screaming.
+Facets of this idea are discussed in my post on the inciting incident and “character buy-in,” which becomes an important concept here.
 It doesn’t just have to do with suspension of disbelief, it has to do with the character finding their own reason to engage with the story.

 Much like with my post on “the blurt,” I invite you today to consider that characters actively making conscious decisions and taking conscious actions has more power than them acting impulsively, especially in important moments.
 Don’t get me wrong, it’s perfectly fine to have a character surprise him or herself with an action, like falling offstage during a monologue or tripping.
 Calamity happens.